-There is significant competition as financial, strategic and traditional fuel-based energy producers become increasingly interested in the renewables space.
-Macroeconomic conditions such as government policy, slowing global economic activity, and political uncertainty pose challenges for investment.
+There is significant competition as financial, strategic and traditional fossil fuel-based energy producers become increasingly interested in renewables and clean fuels as part of the global energy transition.
+Government policy and regulatory constraints present challenges to renewables and clean fuel projects aligned with energy transition strategies.
+Macroeconomic conditions such as global economic activity, inflation, and political uncertainty pose challenges for investment.